We didn't all come over on the same ship, but we're all in the same boat.– Bernard Baruch, American financier and statesman.

 For those of us who are native English-speakers, it is fortunate that English seems to be the language that people use if they want to reach the widest possible audience.
 However, even for native English speakers, cross-cultural communication can be an issue: Just witness the mutual incomprehension that can sometimes arise between people from different English-speaking countries.

 In this new world, good cross-cultural communication is a must.

 This is just one of our many resources on working effectively in different cultures.
-See our Understanding Culture and Managing Around the World sections for more on working with people from different cultures and backgrounds.
+See the Managing Around the World articles in our Team Management section for more on working with people from different cultures and backgrounds.

 Given different cultural contexts, this brings new communication challenges to the workplace.
 Even when employees located in different locations or offices speak the same language (for instance, correspondences between English-speakers in the U.S. and English-speakers in the UK), there are some cultural differences that should be considered in an effort to optimize communications between the two parties.

 In such cases, an effective communication strategy begins with the understanding that the sender of the message and the receiver of the message are from different cultures and backgrounds.
 Of course, this introduces a certain amount of uncertainty, making communications even more complex.